All-Hands-AI/OpenHands/openhands/runtime/README.md

 ### Local Runtime

-The Local Runtime is designed for direct execution on the local machine:
+The Local Runtime is designed for direct execution on the local machine.
+Currently only supports running as `root`:

 - Runs the action_execution_server directly on the host
 - No Docker container overhead